Titan-Systems/titan/docs/resources/warehouse.md

 ---
 description: >-
-  A virtual warehouse, often referred to simply as a "warehouse", is a cluster of compute resources in Snowflake.
-It provides the necessary CPU, memory, and temporary storage to execute SQL SELECT statements, perform DML operations such as INSERT, UPDATE, DELETE, and manage data loading and unloading.

 ---

 # Warehouse

 [Snowflake Documentation](https://docs.snowflake.com/en/sql-reference/sql/create-warehouse.html)

+A virtual warehouse, often referred to simply as a "warehouse", is a cluster of compute resources in Snowflake.
+It provides the necessary CPU, memory, and temporary storage to execute SQL SELECT statements, perform DML operations such as INSERT, UPDATE, DELETE, and manage data loading and unloading.

-## Example
+## Examples

 ### Python